 Trips can last a few hours or several days, but all of them give you the chance to indulge in some serious off-road fun.
 Those with quads of steel can try their hand at sand-boarding or sand-skiing - kind of like traditional snow skiing, only considerably hotter and without the convenience of a ski lift!

 Hot air balloon rides over the dune sea can be arranged.
-Although pricey, witnessing the splendour of the Sahara from a unique bird's-eye perspective is a true once-in-a-lifetime experience.
+Although pricey, witnessing the splendor of the Sahara from a unique birds-eye perspective is a truly once-in-a-lifetime experience.

 Getting to Merzouga